 Scroll along the bottom to quickly access certain chapters, or follow the arrows to turn the pages.

 Details on printing and copying permissions of ebooks

 Each ebook will provide details, including permissions related to printing and copying allowances.
 These allowances have been predetermined by the publisher.

 To find this information, select the ebook cover, then select Info at the top of the screen.
-You will find the total amount of pages allowed for printing and copying within a 24 hr period from when the ebook was first accessed.
+You will find the total amount of pages allowed for printing and copying within a 24 hr period (from when the ebook was first borrowed/accessed)

 Return an ebook before the expiry date

 You may want to return an ebook early, before the borrowing period ends.
 To do so, select Info at the top of the screen, and choose the option to Return Item.
-Doing so, releases the ebook loan from your account, so that it can be borrowed by other patrons.
+This releases the ebook loan from your account, so it is now available for other patrons to borrow.